Skip to content

 Circulatory System Improved blood circulation, reduced risk of blood clots (in some) Increased risk of varicose veins, potential exacerbation of existing circulatory conditions, discomfort and fatigue

-See also Benefits of Black Tea A Deep Dive
+See also Are Bananas Good for You?
+A Deep Dive

 Ergonomics and Proper Setup